ficache/oxidized-multibot/README.md

 Small multi-purpose bot for my own needs.

 ## What?
-This is just a telegram bot that specilizes on some tedious stuff, that I wan't to automate.
+This is just a telegram bot that specilizes on some tedious stuff, that I want to automate.
 Imagine it like a swiss knife.
 Also I'm thinking about adding some minigames or anti-boredom user commands.
 Feel free to do whatever you want with it.